-The German ARC node was established as an initiative of the Research Association for Interferometry in North Rhine-Westphalia and is a collaboration between the astronomical institutes at the universities of Bonn and Cologne.
+The German ARC node is a collaboration between the astronomical institutes at the universities of Bonn and Cologne.
 The node is located in the vibrant research environment of the Argelander-Institut für Astronomie in Bonn, right next to the Max-Planck-Institut für Radioastronomie and also close to the University of Cologne.
-Four staff, four postdocs and two COFUND fellows work on various ARC support tasks.
+Four staff and six postdocs work on various ARC support tasks.
+The node's special expertise areas are polarimetry and advanced data analysis and modelling.
+The advanced analysis includes work with the Cologne Database for